ihsin/HPC-Cluster-Installation/README.md

 Step 2.
 Run compute_profile.sh on compute node as root.

 Step 3.
 Creating the master node.
-1. Using the iso image create a VM with Network Adapters as follows:
+1. Using the iso image create a VM with Network Adapters as follows:<br>
 a.
-Host Only
+Host Only<br>
 b.
 NAT
 2. Install CentOS-7 with GNOME Desktop configurations.